Having good social media profiles can get you more exposure online, help you connect with your fans or customers, and improve your online reputation.

 After you have all of your profile filled out and pictures uploaded, the next thing that you will need to take a look at is your privacy settings.

 These vary from network to network, but you will want to make sure that the information you would like to be public is viewable.

-Element #9: Your activity
+Element #9: Your Social Media Activity

-Once your profile setup is complete, your ongoing mission will be to maintain a healthy level of activity on your main social networks.
+Once your profile setup is complete, your on-going mission will be to maintain a healthy level of activity on your main social networks.

-It’s not enough to leave a profile blank!
+It’s not enough to leave a profile blank.
 You need to contribute to the platform and build connections.
 After all, that’s what they’re there for in the first place.